 The streets to the north of this lane developed in a grid iron pattern of long colliery terraces called First, Second, Third, Fourth, Fifth and Sixth Rows.
 They can still be seen.
 A little later the development of even longer terraces continued to the east: Seventh, Eighth, Ninth, Tenth and Eleventh Row of which all but Tenth Row (removed for the A197 Rotary parkway) are still a feature of this part of Ashington today.

-Initially Ashington Colliery was linked via the Ashington wagonway to what is now the East Coast Main Line to the west but from 1872 it was more significantly connected to a new branch of the Blyth and Tyne Railway just to the east of the village which entered the Ashington area from the south and connected the colliery to the docks of the Tyne.
+Initially Ashington Colliery was linked by rail via the Ashington wagonway to what is now the East Coast Main Line to the west but from 1872 it was more significantly connected to a new branch of the Blyth and Tyne Railway just to the east of the village.
+This entered the Ashington area from the south and connected the colliery to the docks of the Tyne.

 In the fields just east of this railway, a new separate pit village (though also serving Ashington Colliery) was built called ‘New Hirst’ or simply ‘Hirst’.
 In between the two villages a railway station opened in 1872 that was initially called Hirst Station or ‘Hirst for Ashington’ and it was not officially given the name ‘Ashington’ Station until 1889.